Belgian Shepherd Dog (Groenendael)

 Common inquiries about the breed

-They can be excellent with children if raised with them, but their herding instinct may cause them to nip at heels.
+They can be excellent family dogs if socialized early, but their herding instinct may cause them to chase or nip at small children.

 View Official FCI Standard